-After a difficult year that stripped away our ability to travel freely, travel looks a bit brighter for 2021.
+After a difficult few years that have stripped away our ability to travel freely, travel looks hopeful for 2022 and beyond.

-If one of your resolutions for the new year is to travel more – at least once it’s safe to do so – there’s no better option than the Chase Sapphire Preferred Card to accelerate your travels.
-And that’s true whether you plan to travel domestically, internationally, or both.
+And if more travel is your goal – there's no better option than the Chase Sapphire Preferred® Card to accelerate your travels.
+And that's true whether you plan to travel domestically, internationally, or both.

 Chase Ultimate Rewards points are simply some of the best out there, as they provide an unbeatable amount of flexibility to accommodate a lot of different travel goals.
-So let’s dive into why this card is the perfect option for getting started with points and miles in 2021, why it might be the best for planning domestic travel, and how you can use it to get revenge on 2020.
+So let's dive into why this card is the perfect option for getting started with points and miles in 2021, why it might be the best for planning domestic travel.

 Click Here to learn more about the Chase Sapphire Preferred Card.